nwiborg/home-assistant-securitas/README.md

 A collection of Home Assistant components for Securitas Home Alarm

 The collection contains:
-* Switch for arming Securitas Home Alarm
+* Switch for arming Securitas Home Alarm in Away Mode
-* Switch for changing between Away and Home mode (does not arm the alarm panel)
+* Switch for arming Home mode
 * Sensor to detect the status of the Home Alarm

 ### Legal Disclaimer